Battle of Vimy Ridge: Vimy Memorial

-The Canadian Prime Minister Mackenzie King was absent, it being well understood that he was reluctant to meet veterans and felt it more appropriate for a war veteran in Cabinet to act as minister in attendance.
-Edward VIII thanked France, in both English and French, for its generosity and assured those assembled that Canada would never forget its war missing and dead.
+The Prime Minister of Canada, Mackenzie King, was absent as he had not fought in the war and was reluctant to meet veterans.
+Mackenzie King's harsh treatment of Byng during the 1926 King–Byng affair caused many veterans to despise him and he felt that a war veteran from the Cabinet should attend in his place.
+On the day, four federal government ministers and four Canadian Army General officers attended the unveiling.
+Edward VIII thanked France, in English and French, for its generosity and assured those assembled that Canada would never forget its war missing and dead.
 A restoration project began in 2004, which included general cleaning and the recarving of many inscribed names.
-Queen Elizabeth II rededicated the restored monument on 9 April 2007, during a ceremony commemorating the 90th anniversary of the battle.
+Queen Elizabeth II rededicated the monument on 9 April 2007, during a ceremony commemorating the 90th anniversary of the battle.
 Veterans Affairs Canada maintains the memorial site.
-The commemoration at the memorial on 9 April 2017 for the 100th anniversary of the Battle of Vimy Ridge was attended by dignitaries including Canadian Prime Minister Justin Trudeau, Governor General David Johnston, Charles, Prince of Wales, Prince William, Duke of Cambridge, Prince Harry and President of France François Hollande.
+The commemoration at the memorial on 9 April 2017 for the 100th anniversary of the Battle of Vimy Ridge was attended by the Prime Minister of Canada, Justin Trudeau; the Governor General of Canada, David Johnston; Charles, Prince of Wales; Prince William, Duke of Cambridge; Prince Harry and the President of France, Francois Hollande.